micmejia/bible-dump/NKJV/Jeremiah/Jer 27.md

 ###### 1
-In[^a] the beginning of the reign of [^b]Jehoiakim the son of Josiah, king of Judah, this word came to Jeremiah from the Lord, saying,
+In the beginning of the reign of Jehoiakim the son of Josiah, king of Judah, this word came to Jeremiah from the Lord, saying,

 ###### 2
 "Thus says the Lord to me: 'Make for yourselves bonds and yokes, and put them on your neck,